 An overview of grading policy for Incompletes and UWs:

-Incomplete: An Incomplete should be entered upon the request of a student, if the student has completed a substantial portion of the course and unforeseen circumstances prevent the student from completing some of the course work, An “I” should be given only where there is a reasonable expectation that the completion of outstanding work will result in a passing grade.
+Incomplete: At the instructor’s discretion, a grade of Incomplete (“I”) may be granted upon the request of a student if the student has completed a substantial portion of the course and unforeseen circumstances prevent the student from completing some of the course work on time.
 (See additional guidelines available at the web link).

 UW: The UW may be assigned only if the student stopped attending prior to the official withdrawal deadline, and, in the judgment of the faculty member, on the last date of attendance, the student either had the potential to pass the course or there was insufficient graded work to allow for such an evaluation.
 Note: The UW is always the appropriate grade for the student who is registered for the course but has never attended.